bwlewis/about_that_study/arshad_et_al.md

 (https://www.ijidonline.com/action/showPdf?pii=S1201-9712%2820%2930534-8) has
 received lots of attention and, in my opinion, at least partially unwarranted criticism.
-Representative examples of criticism include a story by STAT news called "A flawed Covid-19 study gets the White House's attention--and the FDA may pay the price" (https://www.statnews.com/2020/07/08/a-flawed-covid-19-study-gets-the-white-houses-attention-and-the-fda-may-pay-the-price/) and recent comments by Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases (A flawed Covid-19 study gets the White House’s
+Representative examples of criticism include a story by STAT news called
+"**A flawed Covid-19 study gets the White House's attention--and the FDA may pay the price**" (https://www.statnews.com/2020/07/08/a-flawed-covid-19-study-gets-the-white-houses-attention-and-the-fda-may-pay-the-price/) and recent comments by Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases (A flawed Covid-19 study gets the White House’s